avanhatt/asplos24-ae-crocus/README.md

 The remainder of this artifact assumes all commands are run within the Docker instance.

+> [!Note]
-To interactively run the Docker instance, run the following:
+> To interactively run the Docker instance, run the following:

 ```bash
 docker run -i -t --rm ghcr.io/avanhatt/crocus:0.1